 Patients with abulia may suffer from the following complications due to lack of initiative:

 Patients with abulia are difficult to be motivated.
-Still, an active role played by a neuro-nurse, rehabilitation physician, neurologist, and a psychiatrist can bring an effective outcome to the patient.
+Still, an active role played by a neuroscience nurse, rehabilitation physician, neurologist, and a psychiatrist can bring an effective outcome to the patient.

 Healthcare workers should be familiar with abulia because it has a varied presentation that may lead to very high morbidity.
 Both the primary care provider and nurse practitioner should refer these patients to a mental health worker because the management is complex and long-term.
 The treatment generally depends on the cause, but not all treatments work.
 For treatments to work, the patient must also be compliant and have a mindset of improvement.
 Besides medications, cognitive behavior therapy has been used, but relapse rates are high.
-To date, there is no way to prevent abulia and the disorder can affect any individual irrespective of age, race, gender, or ethnicity.
+To date, there is no way to prevent abulia, and the disorder can affect any individual irrespective of age, race, gender, or ethnicity.
+Neuroscience and rehabilitation nurses work with occupational therapists and physicians to treat these patients.
+Pharmacists review prescribed medications and educate the patients and their families about side effects and compliance.
+The interprofessional team can improve outcomes.
+[Level 5]

 |||Vijayaraghavan L,Krishnamoorthy ES,Brown RG,Trimble MR, Abulia: a delphi survey of British neurologists and psychiatrists.
 Movement disorders : official journal of the Movement Disorder Society.
 2002 Sep [PubMed PMID: 12360558]|